 After an unforgettable journey we land in Johannesburg, physically tired but spiritually refreshed, remembering the words of the Psalmist: “They that trust in the Lord shall be as Mount Zion, which cannot be removed but abides forever” (125:1).

 MASS WILL BE CELEBRATED EVERY DAY.

-INCLUDES DAILY LUNCH IN SELECTED RESTAURANT IN THE HOLY LUNCH!
+INCLUDES DAILY LUNCH IN SELECTED RESTAURANT IN THE HOLY LAND!

 Est. Price: 39,860 (sharing, ex-Jhb; subject to currency, airport tax fluctuations, calculated on 32 passengers)

 Includes: All flights ex-Johannesburg (incl. airport taxes), accommodation in 3/4-star hotels or better (sharing) with breakfast and dinner, daily lunches (in Holy Land only), transfers, travel insurance, travelling on air-conditioned luxury buses, English-speaking tour guides, entrance fees, preparation material.

 Excludes: Tips (these are set and mandatory), hotel taxes (est. 15 Euros), visas, personal expenses, travel to and from O.R.
 Tambo Airport/Jhb.

 A deposit of R4,400 secures your place on this unforgettable pilgrimage.
 For account details and booking form, please download the illustrated itinerary.